census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 The labels provided to the Add/AddFast methods dose not include some target specified information such as `job name` which is important construct the
 [Node proto](https://github.com/census-instrumentation/opencensus-proto/blob/e2601ef16f8a085a69d94ace5133f97438f8945f/src/opencensus/proto/agent/common/v1/common.proto#L36-L51)
-object of Opencensus.
+object of OpenCensus.
 The target object is not accessible from the Appender interface, however, we can get it from the ScrapeManager, when designing the ocagent appender, we need to have a way to inject the binding target into the appender instance.

 3. Group metrics from the same family together

-In Opencensus, metric points of the same name are usually grouped together as one timeseries but different data points.
+In OpenCensus, metric points of the same name are usually grouped together as one timeseries but different data points.
 It's important for the appender to keep track of the metric family changes, and group metrics of the same family together.
 Keep in mind that the Add/AddFast method is operated in a streaming manner, ScrapeLoop does not provide any direct hints on metric name change, the appender itself need to keep track of it.
 It's also important to know that for some special types such as `histogram`